deepesdl/deepesdl-doc/docs/guide/user-guide.md

 data that is actually defined and described elsewhere.
 The data cube must ensure to stay in sync with original data sources and metadata.
-Finally, static cubes can only satisfy requirements of one user or use casein an optimal way.
+Finally, static cubes can only satisfy requirements of one user or use case in an optimal way.
 By definition, they do not allow for streamlined and tailored datasets.

 A possible solution to mitigate these issues and address